pranavambadkar/pranavambadkar/README.md

 - 👋 Hi, I’m Pranav Ambadkar
 - 🔭 I’m currently working on Django Projects
-- 🌱 I’m currently learning Flutter and Dart
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on Flutter
+- 💞️ I’m looking to collaborate on Django

 <!---
 pranavambadkar/pranavambadkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.